Install from CRAN

 po("nn_head")

-To turn this into a learner, we configure the loss, optimizer, callbacks and the training arguments.
+To turn this into a learner, we configure the loss, optimizer, callbacks as well as the training arguments.

 graph_mlp = architecture %>>%